 Instructions

-- Place fennel seeds, cumin seeds, peppercorn, garlic cloves, dry red chilies, and coriander stalk in a blender.
+- Place fennel seeds, cumin seeds, peppercorns, garlic cloves, dry red chilies, and coriander stalks in a blender.

-- Grind them to a coarse paste and set it aside for later use.
+- Grind these ingredients to a coarse paste.
+Set the mixture aside for later use.

-- Transfer the tomato-water mixture to another bowl, add 3 cups of water, turmeric powder, coriander leaves, tamarind water, and salt.
-Mix everything well, mashing the tomatoes with your hands.
+- Transfer the cooled tomato mixture to a large bowl.
+Add specified quantity of water, turmeric powder, fresh coriander leaves, tamarind water, and salt.
+Thoroughly mix and mash the tomatoes with your hands.
+This manual mashing helps release more flavor from the tomatoes, enriching the rasam's base.

-- Pour the prepared tomato-water mixture into the pan and mix well.
+- Pour the tomato-water mixture back into the pan with the spices.
+Stir well to combine all the ingredients.

-- Turn off the heat, and your flavorful tomato rasam is ready to be served and enjoyed.
+- Turn off the heat, and your flavorful tomato rasam is now ready to serve and enjoy.

-- Serve the delicious rasam with white rice, accompanied by papad/appalam or vathal for a delightful meal.
+- Serve the delicious rasam with white rice, accompanied by papad/appalam or vathal for a tasty meal.
+Alternatively, enjoy it on its own for comforting relief of the throat or to aid digestion.
+For more options, check out our Serving Suggestions section below.

 Recipe Video